Social Networks · Change · Decisions

 One line

-Dr. Nelson Jatel is a water-governance leader and social network analyst who helps boards and audiences see the hidden relationships behind their decisions.
+Dr. Nelson Jatel is a social network analyst who helps boards and audiences see the hidden relationships behind their decisions.

 50 words

-Dr. Nelson Jatel is a water-governance leader, social network analyst, and keynote speaker based in Kelowna, British Columbia.
-He applies network science to how organisations actually decide, helping boards and audiences see the hidden relationships that shape governance.
+Dr. Nelson Jatel is a social network analyst and keynote speaker based in Kelowna, British Columbia.
+He traces how decisions actually get made and how change really spreads, through the networks behind them, in water and many other settings.
 He holds a Doctorate of Social Science and is a Professional Agrologist.

 150 words

-Dr. Nelson Jatel is a water-governance leader, social network analyst, and keynote speaker based in Kelowna, British Columbia.
-For more than two decades he has worked at the intersection of water, governance, and the social networks that connect them, turning complex relationship data into decisions leaders can act on.
+Dr. Nelson Jatel is a social network analyst and keynote speaker based in Kelowna, British Columbia.
+For more than two decades he has mapped how decisions actually get made and how change really spreads, the hidden relationships behind them, turning complex relationship data into decisions leaders can act on.

 His doctoral research applied social network analysis to a fifty-year record of regional water-governance meetings, mapping how influence and decision-making actually move through an institution.
 He brings that same lens to corporate and government audiences: who really decides, where a network is brittle, and how informal ties shape formal outcomes.

 Nelson holds a Doctorate of Social Science from Royal Roads University and is a Professional Agrologist (P.Ag.).
-He speaks at conferences, board retreats, and annual general meetings, and produces the short-form series Signals in the Stream, on water, networks, and the patterns beneath both.
+He speaks at conferences, board retreats, and annual general meetings, and produces The Signal · Weak Ties, on the hidden networks behind how we decide and how we change.

 Personal views only.
 Not representative of any organisation, employer, association, or affiliation.